Station and Track Upgrades from Grand to O’Hare

 An additional 11 locations will feature new artwork in the coming years as part of the recently completed Red North 7 and Red Line South Reconstruction projects, and also as part of the upcoming Wilson Station Reconstruction and 95th Street Terminal Improvements projects.

 The CTA plans to incorporate public works of art at additional stations undergoing rehabilitation work as part of the Your New Blue project, details of which will be announced at a future date.

-After reviewing all 100 submissions received, the final three artists were selected based on artistic merit, qualifications and professional recognition of the artists, and the artists’ written statements of interest.
+After reviewing all 100 submissions received, three final artists were selected to enhance the public space at the Damen, Western and California stations on the O'Hare branch of the Blue Line.
+These artists were chosen based on their artistic merit, qualifications and professional recognition, as well as their written statements of interest.
 Contracts were awarded to the selected artists during the February 2014 Chicago Transit Board meeting (more details here).